HTHcoin/HTH-Legacy-old-chain/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1000 REDEN to New Addresses
+### Send 1000 HTH to New Addresses

 Just like setting up a standard MN.
-Send exactly 1000 REDEN to each new address created above.
+Send exactly 1000 HTH to each new address created above.

 ### Create New Masternode Private Keys